top of page

 Keeping Your Fig Tree Small

-Minimize the number of cuts, as excessive pruning often stimulates vigorous growth and leads to a larger tree in the next season.
+Minimize the number of cuts, as excessive pruning often stimulates vigorous growth, often leading to an even larger tree the next season.

-Use thinning cuts by removing entire branches at their base instead of making heading cuts that only shorten the branch.
-For instance, removing 33% of last year’s growth can lead to 4–5 feet of new growth next season, while removing 50–90% might result in 7–10 feet of growth in a year.
+Use thinning cuts by removing entire branches at their lowest point instead of making heading cuts that shorten branches, leaving growth behind, therefore creating water shoots.
+For instance, removing 33-50% of the new 1-year-old wood can lead to 3–5 feet of new growth next season, while removing 50–90% will encourage even stronger growth the following season, potentially 7–10 feet in length.
+Whereas, if you leave the top 3rd of the growth intact, the growth the following season will only grow 1-3 feet in length.

 Keep it Simple:

-If you aim to keep your tree smaller, focus on removing a single trunk (for bush-form trees) or scaffold branch (for tree-form structures) each year.
-A new scaffold or trunk will grow in its place.
+1. If you aim to keep your tree smaller, focus on removing a single trunk (for bush-form trees) or a scaffold branch (for tree-form structures) each year.

-With your eyes, follow the tallest portion of your tree back to its origin.
-At that location, make the cut flush with the lower growth leaving none or shorter growth left behind.
+3. With your eyes, follow the tallest portion of your tree back to its origin.
+At that location, make the cut flush with the lower growth, leaving no growth behind.

 Understanding a Fig Tree's Form: Bush vs. Tree